 Some doctors will advise you to take out your piercing as a preventative measure.
-This is ultimately your decision, but you should follow your doctor’s advice (source).
+Ultimately, this is your decision, but you should follow your doctor’s advice (4).

-As your belly grows, there could be a significant amount of pressure put on your belly button that can make your piercing painful.
+As your belly grows, there could be a significant amount of pressure on your belly button that can make your piercing painful.
+The piercing can also rub against clothing and get stuck.
 Many moms describe this as a pulling sensation.
-If you experience this it’s important you remove your piercing.
+If you experience this, it’s important you remove your piercing.

 Pregnancy is an emotional roller coaster of a journey to motherhood.
-There are so many changes your body will go through, that it seems crazy that something so small like your belly button is even affected.
+Your body will go through so many changes that it seems crazy that something so small as your belly button can be affected.

-You have had to accept so many changes — your belly button should be the least of your worries.
+But with all the changes you’ve experienced, your belly button should be the least of your worries.
 Unless you potentially have an underlying issue, embrace that pregnancy belly.